rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 </xs:element>
 ```

-Run Benerator again and you will notice, that Benerator generated files like this one, each containing 5 to 10 transactions:
+Run Benerator again, and you will notice, that Benerator generated files like the following, each containing 5 to 10 transactions:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>